ahmedhassan456/Saqr-MCP/README.md

 # Saqr-MCP ![image](https://github.com/user-attachments/assets/2ee374a5-8b63-4f5a-b7fd-5bdae3a05e37)

 Saqr-MCP is a Python application that implements the Model Context Protocol (MCP) to enable AI assistant capabilities with local models.
-It provides a client-server architecture where the client communicates with local models through Ollama, while the server provides tools for the LLM
+It provides a client-server architecture where the client communicates with local models through Ollama, while the server provides tools for the LLM including web search capabilities.

 ## Features

 - Interactive chat interface for querying the model
-- Web search tool integration using DuckDuckGo and Playwright
+- Robust web search tool integration using Tavily API
 - Local model inference through Ollama
 - Async architecture for efficient processing
 - Visual loading animations for better user experience